 By road – follow the brown signs for Boat Museum.
 Once you have come off the M53 roundabout onto Oil Sites Road, look for the National Waterways Museum sign on the left-hand side and turn left into South Pier Road.
 The entrance to the car park is on the right-hand side opposite the museum entrance.

-Our large visitor car park is opposite the main building with six accessible bays provided on the main visitor car park.
-There are seven accessible (Blue Badge) parking bays at the side of the road, about 50m from the museum with level access to the main doorway.
+Our large visitor car park is opposite the main building with accessible bays marked with level access to the main doorway.

 The path from the road to the museum entrance is in slate and then becomes a composite resin flooring.
 On the left-hand side of the path towards the entrance to the museum, there’s an electronic push pad to open the large automatic door into the museum.
 The height of the push pad is around one metre.

 As you walk into the museum entrance, the flooring changes to a dark coloured mat, which then moves into slate in the main area and cream tiles into the toilet areas.

 Inside the main doorway is an atrium with an accessible toilet to the left.
 To the right-hand side is a toilet with a pull-down changing station at a height of 86 cms.
 There are also conventional toilets for men and for women.

 From the atrium you follow the slate flooring towards the reception desk.

 The reception desk is 90 cms from the floor with a lower easy access section to the right with a clearance of 72 cms.
 There is a TV screen above the reception desk with a rolling programme of images.